pkhonjum/aca/docs/source/GMM/Management_Personnel.rst

 d) Co-ordinate with aircraft, engine and component manufactures to ensure that technical support is currently received.

-e) Review Airworthiness Directives (AD's), Service Bulletins (SB's) or r e l e v a n t  p u b l i c a t i o n s and i s s u e  i n c o r p o r a t i o n of modification/inspection, as required.
+e) Review Airworthiness Directives (AD's), Service Bulletins (SB's) or relevant publications and issues incorporation of modification/inspection, as required.

 f) To be added.